moonbit-community/lisp_interpreter/task.md

-can you help write some tests to increase its coverage? for error case, you can `inspect` the error message.
+can you help write a simple list interpreter based on our sexp parser, you can add test first, and then implement the code.